-This starters guide should have taken you throught the basics of what keto involves, here’s a summary as a quick reminder.
+This starters guide should have taken you through the basics of what keto involves, here’s a summary as a quick reminder.

-➡️ Reduce carb into to fewer than 20 grams per day
+➡️ Reduce carbs to fewer than 20 grams per day

 ➡️ Macros should be 70% Fat, 25% Protein, 5% Carbs

-➡️️ Does NOT force you to starve yourslef all week
+➡️️ Does NOT force you to starve yourself all week

 ➡️️ Focuses on good quality filling food

-➡️ Does NOT mean that you can’t eat baked good and sweet treats
+➡️ Does NOT mean that you can’t eat baked goods and sweet treats

 ➡️ Does NOT set you up to fail as the big diet companies do